Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-harmonizer/tests_integration_pgsql/README.md

 ## PowerShell Script for psql

 When running with Docker on a Windows host, you can use [psql-docker.ps1](psql-docker.ps1) as a substitute for the real `psql` command.
 It proxies relevant command arguments into the running Docker container, and copies any required files into the container for execution.
-To use this, set `PSQL_CLI=powershell ./psql-docker.ps1`.
+To use this, set `PSQL_CLI=powershell c:/<full path>/psql-docker.ps1`.
+The test process runs the command in a new process, therefore the command above must have the _complete path_ to the script.